 If you like sandals, ask your clinician if you are suitable to have open toe garments.
 The hosiery starts at the base of the toes allowing them to be exposed and, if desired, is an opportunity to show off painted toenails!

-Daily wearing of garments
+Daily wearing of compression garments

 Legs expand in hot weather so it is more important than ever to keep them under control by making sure compression garments are worn every day.

-Daily washing of garments
+Daily washing of compression garments

 Throughout the day garments become loose.
 Washing garments after each wear helps the material return to the correct pressure.